stefanprodan/openfaas-gke/README.md

 faas-cli deploy
 ```

-The `deploy` command will look for a `stack.yml` file in the current directory and will deploy all functions in the
+The `deploy` command looks for a `stack.yml` file in the current directory and deploys all of the functions in the
 openfaas-fn namespace.

 Invoke the functions: